Destination

 Enigmatic Hwange National Park, Zimbabwe

-Twitchers will be treated to incredible sightings at Mandavu and Masuma dams in Hwange’s northwest where southern ground hornbills, martial eagles and kori bustards come to refuel.
-The national park is also home to one of Zimbabwes most important archaeological sites, the Bumbusi National Monument, which preserves immense stone walls and ruined dwellings that date back to the 18th century.
+Bird enthusiasts can enjoy incredible sightings at Mandavu and Masuma dams, where southern ground hornbills, martial eagles, and kori bustards gather.
+Don’t miss the Bumbusi National Monument, preserving stone walls and ruins from the 18th century.

 Remote Kafue National Park, Zambia